Nowadays, there are thousands of theorized personality categories and personality tests to go with it.

 So here, you will be exploring the different temperaments of the Four Temperament Theory and its history, as you take your own personality test on which temperament you are!

-NOTE: This quiz was created for entertainment and educational purposes only and does not come with any guarantee of accuracy for any particular purpose.
-Thus it should not be used for any kind of psychological advice or truth.
+any particular purpose.
+Thus it should not be used for any kind of

 This website is best read on a desktop/laptop device.